What is Q-Learning?

-Internally, our Q-function has a Q-table, a table where each cell corresponds to a state-action pair value.
+Internally, our Q-function is encoded by a Q-table, a table where each cell corresponds to a state-action pair value.
 Think of this Q-table as the memory or cheat sheet of our Q-function.

 Let’s go through an example of a maze.

 The Q-table is initialized.
 That’s why all values are = 0.
-This table contains, for each state, the four state-action values.
+This table contains, for each state and action, the corresponding state-action values.

 Here we see that the state-action value of the initial state and going up is 0:

-Therefore, Q-function contains a Q-table that has the value of each-state action pair.
-And given a state and action, our Q-function will search inside its Q-table to output the value.
+So: the Q-function uses a Q-table that has the value of each state-action pair.
+Given a state and action, our Q-function will search inside its Q-table to output the value.